 On June 13, 2014, the district court found that Mr. Meshal had plausibly alleged violations of his Fourth and Fifth Amendment rights, and described his treatment at the hands of U.S. officials as "appalling" and "embarrassing."
 The court stated that "[t]o deny [Mr. Meshal] a judicial remedy . . . raises serious concerns about the separation of powers, the role of the judiciary, and whether our courts have the power to protect our own citizens from constitutional violations by our government when those violations occur abroad."

 Nonetheless, the district court found that its hands were tied – according to its reading of the law, judicial precedent barred the court from allowing Mr. Meshal to move forward with his constitutional claims.
-The district court granted the government's motion to dismiss the complaint, and in December 2014, the ACLU appealed that decision to the D.C.
+The district court granted the government's motion to dismiss the complaint, and in December 2014 the ACLU appealed that decision to the D.C.
 Circuit Court of Appeals.
 Oral argument for the appeal is scheduled for May 1st.